Skip to content

 Slayer espresso Origin-led filter coffee Microlot retail bags High-end process coffees Barista guidance on the menu

 The practical draw is variety.
 People come here when they want more than one safe espresso option on the menu, and when they want staff who can talk through the coffees without turning the conversation into a lecture.
 The retail side also seems stronger than the size of the room suggests, with enough range to make it a serious stop for buying beans as well as drinking in.
+If you like leaving a cafe with both a cup and a better idea of what to buy next, Nubra does that well.

 The feel

 Everything about Nubra sounds compact and intentional: a tiny Barrio de las Letras room, the roaster in view, premium equipment on bar, and a pace built around the coffee rather than table turnover theatre.
 The trade-off is straightforward too.
 This is not the Madrid cafe to pick if you want sprawling seating, a long brunch, or a place to disappear for half a day.
 It lands better as a focused stop for a serious cup, a bag purchase, and maybe a short conversation with the bar team before heading back out toward the Prado and the rest of central Madrid.
+The point is precision, not scale.

 Nubra earns the shortlist because it sharpens something Madrid increasingly does well: technically strong coffee served in rooms that still feel local rather than overbuilt.
 The combination of on-site roasting, a visibly ambitious microlot program, Slayer espresso, and a recent Spanish Brewers Cup win for co-founder Valentina Cartechini gives the project more substance than its size suggests.
 If you care more about what is in the grinder than how many seats are by the window, this is already one of the city's more useful addresses to know.
+It is a small room with a very clear reason for being.

 At a glance